-The Stamping Ground Women’s Club was organized April 6, 1946 with twenty-one members.
+The Stamping Ground Women’s Club was organized on April 6, 1946, with twenty-one members.
 Throughout the years, the public library was the main project of the club.
 In cooperation with the Georgetown Library and The Kentucky Library Extension, they opened a Branch Library in the local town hall in the fall of 1946.
-For a number of years it was staffed by unpaid volunteers from the club.
+For a number of years, it was staffed by unpaid volunteers from the club.

-After moving into five different buildings, on February 24, 1962, the club was able to buy a two story brick building on Main Street to house the Library.
-On Tuesday, May 8, 1973 the club met to burn the note.
-The Stamping Ground Women’s Club was now owner of the building.
-On April 3, 1974 the building was destroyed along with most of the town.
-The club rebuilt, starting with a finished basement that housed the library until the club could rebuild the main floor.
+After moving into five different buildings, on February 24, 1962, the club was able to buy a two-story brick building on Main Street to house the Library.
+On Tuesday, May 8, 1973, the club met to burn the note.
+The Stamping Ground Women’s Club was now the owner of the building.
+On April 3, 1974, the building was destroyed along with most of the town.
+The club was rebuilt, starting with a finished basement that housed the library until the club could rebuild the main floor.